RightToPrivacy/MACcleaner/README.md

 follow instructions at bottom of this README for how to add a simple button for easy click access.

-For further anonymization try it with AnonSurf (routes all traffic through Tor/prevents dns leaks)
+I use it alongside AnonSurf (routes all traffic through Tor/prevents dns leaks)

 Why maccleaner?